ionicfirebaseapp/getwidget/README.md

   </a>
 </p>

-[**GetFlutter**](https://www.getflutter.dev) is 100% a Flutter open source UI library that build to make flutter development easier than ever.
-GetFlutter has 1000+ pre-build widgets that you could reuse to build for both Flutter Web or Mobile app development.
+[**GetFlutter**](https://www.getflutter.dev) is a 100% Free Flutter open source UI library that is build to make flutter development easier than ever.
+GetFlutter has 1000+ pre-build widgets that you could reuse to build both Flutter Web or Mobile app development.

 ## Table of contents